Coordinated Research in Earth Systems and Climate: Experiments, kNowledge, Dissemination and Outreach (CRESCENDO)

 CRESCENDO Final General Assembly March 2021

 The final meeting of the CRESCENDO project took place on 15-17 March 2021 and formed a virtual science conference showcasing some of the highlights of the project.
-Slides from the final CRESCENDO project meeting are available at Zenodo.
+Slides from the final CRESCENDO project meeting are available at Zenodo and an additional talk here.
 The full programme for the meeting included 42 talks from across the project.
 Videos of the talks are available on the UKESM YouTube channel.
 An overview of the highlights from the past 5 years was presented by Colin Jones.

 Scientific papers from the project are at: CRESCENDO scientific papers.
 Over 300 science papers have been published by the teams involved in CRESCENDO so far.